BleuLlama/z80-machine/README.md

 > This flag will disable the core functions' call to muck about
 > with the termcap and ioctls and all of that fancy stuff.

+FILTER\_CONSOLE

+> This flag will tell the system that you will want to filter the
+> content going to and from the console.
+This can be used to
+> remove or inject backchannel content, ansi codes, etc.
+> Implement the few functions at the bottom of 'mc6850\_console.h'

 ## Support tools

 In order to build everything in this project, you will need a few